 Anna moved to the UK in 2014 from Poland and Tom had moved to the UK from Grenada in 2011, being granted Extended Leave until August 2016.

-In 2009 Tom was visiting his grandmother in Paignton and contact was made with Devon and Cornwall police as Tom’s mother, who was residing in London, had threatened to come and take him to London with her.
+In 2009 Tom was visiting his grandmother in Paignton and contact was made with Torbay Children’s Social Care as Tom’s mother, who was residing in London, had threatened to come and take him to London with her.
 The grandmother was advised to seek legal advice and no further action was taken.
 There was no further contact when Tom relocated to the UK in 2011.

 Anna and Tom met whilst both were working in a local shop during 2015, and Anna moved to work in another local shop in October 2015.
 Anna and Tom’s relationship was reported to have commenced sometime between October 2015 and January 2016, when they moved into their privately rented flat together.

 Both Anna and Tom attended Torbay Sexual Health service in May 2016.
 Anna and Tom had separate appointments.
-In each of their appointments, routine screening questions were undertaken, these questions included questions in relation to Domestic Abuse.
+In each of their appointments, routine screening questions were undertaken, these questions included questions in relation to domestic abuse.
 Both Anna and Tom replied no to this section.
 This is viewed as good practice around routine enquiry.
 Clinical and sensitive inquiry have developed further since this time and this is covered later in this report.

 Anna was registered with a General Practitioner and attended routine appointments.
 Nothing of note was recorded within the case records.